Student Research Opportunities

 Students should be highly motivated and interested in the general functioning of a productive research group, science communication and human-animal interaction.
 They will be expected to work a minimum of 10 hours a week.

-All HAI labs are currently full for Fall 2024, but please indicate your interest for Spring 2025 by clicking the link below.
+All HAI labs are currently full for Spring 2025, but please indicate your interest for Fall 2025 by clicking the link below.

 Graduate Students